officelearn/azure-docs.sv-se/articles/aks/kubernetes-walkthrough-portal.md

 ## <a name="sign-in-to-azure"></a>Logga in på Azure

-Logga in på Azure-portalen på [https://portal.azure.com](https://portal.azure.com).
+Logga in på Azure Portal på [https://portal.azure.com](https://portal.azure.com).

 ## <a name="create-an-aks-cluster"></a>Skapa ett AKS-kluster